AlexMaish/Aviator-Bot/README.md

-Using web scraping tools to aoutomate and implement Fibonacci series to see if it can work on aviator gaming.
+Using web scraping tools and kotlin to aoutomate betting.
+The project aims at identifying patterns and decide when to bet using strategies such as Fibonacci series.

+Disclaimer: This is built for educational purposes only.